Tuesday, October 31, 2023

 What Happens When Folk Art Gets Ekphrastic?

 To find out, I invited several writers to mix it up; to play with the above folkloric image.
 Using their literary talents, they did just that.
-Jumping right into the challenge, they created storylines and conversations inspired by this image.
+Jumping right into the challenge, they created inspiring storylines and conversations.

 But, before I show you the results, here are brief explanations of what ekphrastic and folk art are.